Below you will find answers to some of the Frequently Asked Questions.

 Do we need to feed you at the reception?

 It would be really lovely if you did.
 It doesn’t have to be the same as your sit-down meal (many caterers offer “vendor meals” as an add-on option) but feeding me ensures I stay cheerful, mobile, and that I don’t faint from starvation or waste away in a very tragic manner.
-We prefer to be fed when you are fed, not afterwards, because when you are eating you’re not at your most photogenic.
+We prefer to be fed when you are fed, not afterwards.
+When you are eating you are not at your most photogenic.
 This way we also finish eating the same time as you do, which means we can resume coverage as soon as you are finished with your meal!

 Can our family and guests take pictures with their cameras?

-Of course they can!
-I would however ask they not swarm the family photographs right away to keep all eyes looking into my camera on your images.
+Of course they can, however ask they not swarm the family photographs right away to keep all eyes looking into my camera on your images.

-I don’t allow family or friends to come along to the bridal shoot or the images of you two alone for privacy purposes and because, frankly, other people can be distracting!
-I welcome other cameras during dancing, cake cutting, and other events just ask politely if people could please not push me out of the way and respect my presence.
+Other cameras are welcome during dancing, cake cutting, and other events.
+I will just ask politely if people could please not push me out of the way and respect my presence.